cxz4444/cxpomodoro-timer/README.md

 ---

+## ⚠️ Important Notice

+Remember to click on **“Cookies and site permissions”** from your browser settings, and then give the URL **“cxz4444.github.io”** permission for popups, redirects, and notifications.
+If you are running locally, you should also give permission to the corresponding URL.
+**Initial startup may require a reset, so refresh a few more times and click Start!**

+---

 ## ❓ FAQ

 ### ❔ Why don't notifications appear when watching full-screen videos?

-- Many browsers **suppress notifications** in full-screen mode to prevent distractions.
+- Many browsers suppress notifications in full-screen mode to prevent distractions.
-- This project includes **a pop-up reminder** to ensure you get notified even when notifications are blocked.
+- This project includes a pop-up reminder to ensure you get notified even when notifications are blocked.

 ### ❔ How can I enable notifications again if I blocked them?